-Fig. 7 illustrates the average shape differences in the extracted SPE charge templates between the HQE DOM with the new toroids (solid white line), Standard QE with the new toroids (dotted white line), Standard QE with the old toroids (dashed white line), compared to the spread in the measured SPE charge templates for all DOMs in the detector (dark blue contours).
-The figure also shows how the TA0003 distribution compares to this recent measurement.
+Fig. 8 illustrates the average shape differences in the extracted SPE charge templates between the HQE DOM with the new toroids (solid white line), Standard QE with the new toroids (dotted white line), Standard QE with the old toroids (dashed white line), compared to the spread in the measured SPE charge templates for all DOMs in the detector (dark blue contours).
+The figure also shows how the previous default SPE charge distribution, the TA0003 distribution, compares to this recent measurement.
 All curves in this figure have been normalized such that the area above 0.25 PE is the same.
-The observable shape differences from the TA0003 are attributed to a better control of the low-charge region, the difference in functional form (described in Section 1.1), and the fact that the SPE charge templates were generated using a realistic photocathode illumination.
+The observable shape differences from the TA0003 are attributed to a better understanding of the low-charge region, the difference in functional form (described in Section 1.1), and the fact that the SPE charge templates were generated using a realistic photocathode illumination.